theodcr/music-reviews/README.md

 # musicreviews

-Python package for managing written music reviews.
+Python package for managing a collection of personal music reviews I write.
 Uses my other package [powerspot](https://github.com/theodcr/powerspot).

-This package helps managing collections of music album reviews written in markdown with YAML front matter.
+Music album reviews are written in Markdown with YAML front matter.
 The command-line interface lets you:
 - create reviews:
+    - for the album currently playing on your Spotify account
+    - by selecting an album saved on your Spotify account
     - by searching for an album on Spotify
-    - by selecting an album saved on your Spotify account
     - by manually entering metadata
 - create indexes by year, decade, rating and more
+- automatically generate and upload "yearly favorite tracks" playlists
 - track review writing progression
 - convert reviews and indexes to HTML to create a full static website